mfeckie/snappy_image_diff/README.md

 For more detail, see the docs.

+## Publishing

+After CI has completed and the binaries have been compiled, download them and generate checksum

+`mix rustler_precompiled.download SnappyImageDiff --all --print`

+Then publish to Hex

+`mix hex.publish`

 ## License

 SnappyImageDiff is released under the MIT License.
 See the LICENSE file for further